Drum replacement plugins can analyze a drum recording and replace it or layer it with a sampled drum track.

 You might still need to do quite a bit of tweaking.
 But, see if it works for you.
 The same applies to many other DAW, so check out tutorials on how to do this in your application.

 Drum replacement plugins can be used to augment the sound of your drum tracks as well as to completely replace recordings with sampled drums.

 The modern music industry now expects a very high level of music production quality, and drum replacement plugins provide a very useful tool for mixers and producers to speed up their workflow and to improve the drum tracks.

-Most of these drum replacement plugins export to MIDI so you can use it in conjunction with other drum VST as you have, along with other samples.
+Most of these drum replacement plugins export to MIDI, so you can use it in conjunction with other drum VSTs you have, along with other samples.

 If you want to go for an easier option, you can just get a drum replacement plugin that includes a sample library by itself, which will be an all-in-one option for your drum replacement needs.

 However, keep in mind that you do not always need to overcomplicate things.
 For many forms of mainstream music, pretty quantized simple beats are used, and you could just use a MIDI library for these, or you could even draw them in yourself on the middie roll of your digital audio workstation.

 What’s your favorite drum replacement plugin?
 Write it in the comment section below.